mrpaulphan/idm361/assignments/assignment_04.md

 ## How to Submit
 Submit a link to your prototype via Blackboard.
+(On this page, include a link to your prototype).

 **Example**
-Update face app: `{your-url}/idm361/hwk04/` (On this page, include a link to your prototype).
+Prototype: `{your-url}/idm361/hwk04/`.